evmos/docs/docs/protocol/modules/inflation.md

 It replaces the Cosmos SDK `x/mint` module, that other Cosmos chains are using.

 The allocation of new coins incentivizes specific behaviour in the Evmos network.
-Inflation allocates funds to 1) the community pool(managed by sdk `x/distr` module) to fund spending proposals, and 2) the `Fee Collector account` (in the sdk `x/auth` module) to increase staking rewards.
+Inflation allocates funds to 1) the community pool(managed by sdk `x/distribution` module) to fund spending proposals, and 2) the `Fee Collector account` (in the sdk `x/auth` module) to increase staking rewards.
-The now deprecated `x/incentives` module (3) does not accrue any tokens anymore.
+The now deprecated `x/incentives` module account (3) does not accrue tokens anymore.

 ## Contents